New: Student Work Placement Program (SWPP)

-The Student Work-Integrated Learning Program (SWILP) funds employers from organizations in biotechnology, information and communications technology, aviation, aerospace and environmental sectors, who may be eligible for wage subsidies of $5,000 to $7,000 per student from September 2017 onwards.
+The Student Work Placement Program (SWPP), formerly known as Student Work-Integrated Learning Program (SWILP), funds employers from organizations in biotechnology, information and communications technology, aviation, aerospace and environmental sectors, who may be eligible for wage subsidies of $5,000 to $7,000 per student from September 2017 onwards.
 Details can be found on the Government of Canada website.

 Canada Summer Jobs